Chain of Thought Example¶

 Demonstrates custom reasoning templates and validation rules.

-// Create custom template for business analysis
+// Define a custom analysis template and validation rules for business analysis.

-var analysisTemplate = new ChainOfThoughtTemplate
+var customTemplates = new Dictionary<string, string>

 {